 Eriococcus azaleae

 Pest monitoring Inspect twigs and tissues during the dormant season for scale insects.
 Pay attention to sickly plants and those with low vigor.
-The scale insect crawler is the stage most susceptible to chemical control.
+The newly emerged crawler is the stage most susceptible to chemical control.
 Monitor for crawlers by wrapping a piece of sticky tape around an infested branch with the sticky side out.
 The red crawlers are very small and best observed with a 10X magnifying glass.

 Management-biological control

 Several species of beetles and parasitic wasps help control scale populations.
-Check beneath the waxy scales to determine if there is a live population.
+Check beneath the waxy scales to determine if there is a live infestation.
 Avoid use of broad-spectrum insecticides, which can kill these predators.

 Management-cultural control